All Episodes

 I don't believe in rushing to judgment.

-I'm just for the life of me though, I look at that tape and I'm like, time is wasting.
+I'm just, for the life of me, though, I look at that tape and I'm like, time is wasting.

-And it it would it take would it be risky?
+And would it be risky?

-Yeah, so so the question is like one question I have is those initial officers for a certain period of time.
+Yeah, so the question is, like one question I have is those initial officers for a certain period of time, did they know that there were kids inside the classroom?

 Do we know that for sure?